LLM Reference

 Where can I run DeepSeek V3.2 and Llama 3.1 405B Instruct?

-DeepSeek V3.2 is available on Fireworks AI, NVIDIA NIM, AWS Bedrock, and OpenRouter.
+DeepSeek V3.2 is available on Fireworks AI, NVIDIA NIM, AWS Bedrock, OpenRouter, and Microsoft Foundry.
 Llama 3.1 405B Instruct is available on OctoAI API (Deprecated), Together AI, Fireworks AI, IBM watsonx, and Scale AI GenAI Platform.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing